alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/tablighis/_posts/2020-07-26-false-story.md

 Shaykh Muhammad Zakariyya Kandahlwi ([a Deobandi scholar](/sufism/)) is one of the most famous religious scholars in India and Pakistan, especially among the followers of Jama'at Tabligh.
 He has numerous publications; of which is: **Fada'il A'mal (Faza'il-e-A'mal)**, which is read in the religious circles of [Jama'at Tabligh](/sufism/), and which the members of the group consider as Sahih Al-Bukhari.
 I was one of them.
 While reading this book, I found that some narrations are incomprehensible and unbelievable.

 Therefore, I refer my problem to your Eminent Committee, hoping that you could solve it.
-These narrations include the one reported by Ahmad Al-Rifai in which he claims that after performing Hajj, he visited the grave of the Messenger (peace be upon him) and recited the following lines:
+These narrations include the one reported by [Ahmad Al-Rifa'i](/sufism/) in which he claims that after performing Hajj, he visited the grave of the Messenger (peace be upon him) and recited the following lines:

 > "When I was away, I would send my soulon my behalf to the ground to kiss Now that I am here body and soul extend your right hand to me to kiss"